theScottyJam/mc-skybot/README.md

 To run this in a turtle, follow the "prepare the world" instructions below, then run `run`

-Automated tests can be run with
+Automated tests can be ran with

 ```sh
 lua ./run --base "$(pwd)/" --test
 ```

-Tests are currently only available for the turtlescript portion of the project - an experimental tool that isn't currently integrated with the rest of the project.
+There's not a lot of automated testing.
+Perhaps it would be better to have a little more.
+At the moment, most behavior gets verified by simply running the program in mock mode and eyeballing the output.

 # Helpful information